puppetlabs/puppet-docs/source/puppet/3.6/reference/services_commands_windows.markdown

 This shortcut automatically requests UAC elevation, then runs [Facter][] in a command prompt window with administrator privileges.

+> **Note:** In Puppet 3.6.0, this Start Menu item requires .NET 2.0, 3.0, or 3.5, and will malfunction on systems where only later versions of .NET are installed.
+This bug was [fixed in Puppet 3.6.1.](https://tickets.puppetlabs.com/browse/PUP-1951)

 ### Run Puppet Agent

 This shortcut automatically requests UAC elevation, then performs a single puppet agent run in a command prompt window with administrator privileges.

+> **Note:** In Puppet 3.6.0, this Start Menu item requires .NET 2.0, 3.0, or 3.5, and will malfunction on systems where only later versions of .NET are installed.
+This bug was [fixed in Puppet 3.6.1.](https://tickets.puppetlabs.com/browse/PUP-1951)

 ### Start Command Prompt with Puppet